Skip to main content

 Cats + Medications & Supplements

-• Glucosamine/chondroitin combination is a nutrient supplement that is given by mouth and is used to treat osteoarthritis and feline lower urinary tract disease.
+• Fish oil is an over-the-counter supplement, given by mouth, that is commonly used to treat a wide variety of inflammatory conditions.
 Give as directed by your veterinarian.
-Side effects are uncommon but may include gastrointestinal upset.
-Do no use in pets that are allergic to it.
+Side effects are not common but may include vomiting, diarrhea, or a fishy odor.
+Do not use concurrently with anticoagulant medications.
 If a negative reaction occurs, please call your veterinary office.